zhanglongqi/xnergy-charger-rcu/README.md

 ### CANbus

 To list can interfaces with debugging information

 ```shell
 ip link show
 ```

-Configuring and Enabling the SocketCAN Interface: To enable CAN interface with RCU unit, run:
+Configuring and Enabling the SocketCAN Interface: To enable CAN interface on your laptop, run:

 ```shell
 sudo ip link set down can0